 - a.
-All first-time, full-time students must complete FYES 155, First Year Experience Seminar, during their first year of enrollment.\ - b.
+All students must complete STSC 155, College Success Seminar, during their first year of enrollment. - b.
 A minimum of 30 credits from the list of Approved General Education Courses. - c.
 At least 18 credits from one academic area to satisfy the department concentration. - d.
 Additional elective credits to meet the requirements for the degree (minimum of 64 credits).